augcos/GoBlockchainPoS/README.md

 ## How to run?
 ### Using a TCP connection
 GoBlockchainPoS runs using a TCP server.
-In order to launch both the server and the blockchain, run the blockchain.go file:
+In order to launch both the server and the blockchain, run the main.go file:
 ```
-go run blockchain.go
+go run main.go
 ```
 Then, open a different terminal and connect to the TCP server:
 ```